 The borrower must arrange for a GIS compliant transport agent to undertake the loan transportation, consulting with the Science Museum Group beforehand.
 All related costs will be paid by the borrower directly to the transport agent.

 Object loans during 2019–2022

-In order to bring more of our world-leading collection to our global audiences, we have embarked on a once-in-a-generation project to transform how we care for and share our collection with the world.
+In order to bring more of our incredible collection to local and global audiences, we have embarked on a once-in-a-generation project to transform how we care for and share our collection with the world.

-We are building a new collections management facility at the National Collections Centre in Wiltshire to provide stable conditions for the long-term management and care of 80% of the Science Museum Group collection, enhancing our ability to lend objects and increasing public access to objects not currently on display.
+Construction has begun on a collection management facility at the National Collections Centre in Wiltshire, which will provide stable conditions for the long-term management and care of the collection, enhancing our ability to lend items and increasing public access to the collection.

-Between April 2019 and December 2022, while our ambitious project is underway, we will be unable to lend any objects currently stored at Blythe House or the National Collections Centre unless the the loan has already been agreed.
+Between April 2019 and December 2022 while this ambitious project is underway, we will be unable to lend any objects currently stored at Blythe House or the National Collections Centre unless the loan has already been agreed.

 We will also be unable to provide access for researchers to items in our stores during this time.